-The word "enmity" means "hatred or enemy."
+- The word "enmity" means "hatred or enemy."
 Of course, it brings to mind the natural hatred humans have for serpents, but there is much more in view here.

-- The enmity or hatred referred to here runs far deeper than that of a man hating a snake. - It refers to the hatred Satan possesses toward the Lord and all that the Lord represents.
+The enmity or hatred referred to here runs far deeper than that of a man hating a snake.
+It refers to the hatred Satan possesses toward the Lord and all that the Lord represents.
 It refers to the hatred that resided within the heart of the devil that caused him to attack Adam and Eve in the Garden and tempt them to sin.
 It is a hatred that desires nothing less than the overthrow of the Lord and His kingdom. - We are told that the One Who is coming was coming to this world as a Warrior.
 He was coming as One Who would engage in warfare with a determined enemy.
 He would take up the fight that Adam had lost in the Garden of Eden.
-He would come to do battle with Satan! - Of course, the Lord did just that!
-From the instant this prophecy was given in Genesis 3:15 until the moment Jesus Christ died on the cross and rose again from the dead; Satan did everything in his power to stop "the seed of the woman" from being born. - He worked through Cain to kill Abel, Gen. 4. - He sought to corrupt the human blood line through evil marriages, Gen. 6.

-- He tried to kill the people of Israel in Egypt, Ex.
-1-2. - He tried to bring about their destruction by leading them into gross idolatry during the kingdom years of Israel
+He would come to do battle with Satan! - Of course, Jesus did just that!
+From the instant this prophecy was given in Genesis 3:15 until the moment Jesus Christ died on the cross and rose again from the dead; Satan did everything in his power to stop "the seed of the woman" from being born.
+He worked through Cain to kill Abel, Gen. 4.
+He sought to corrupt the human blood line through evil marriages, Gen. 6.
+He tried to kill the people of Israel in Egypt, Ex.
+1-2.
+He tried to bring about their destruction by leading them into gross idolatry during the kingdom years of Israel.

-When Jesus was born, Satan tried to destroy Him as an infant, Matt.
-2.

-He tried to lead Him to sin on the Mount of Temptation, Matt.
-4.

-He tried to get Jesus to claim the crown without going to the cross, John 6.
+• Then when Jesus was born, Satan tried to destroy Him as an infant, Matt.
+2. He tried to lead Him to sin on the Mount of Temptation, Matt.
+4. He tried to get Jesus to claim the crown without going to the cross, John 6.
 He tried to kill the Savior in the Garden of Gethsemane, Luke 22.
 And, surely he thought he had won the victory when Jesus died on the cross.

-But it was on the cross that sins debt was paid for in full.
+What Satan did not realize was that the greatest salvo fired by Heaven was the instant God became sin and died in the sinner's place.
+Jesus, the blessed Lamb of God, came into this world as a mighty warrior!